 and herbal supplements that you are taking.

 Tell your healthcare provider if you have a history of bleeding disorders.
-Tell him
+Tell them

-or her if you are taking any anticoagulant (blood-thinning) medicines, aspirin, or
+if you are taking any anticoagulant (blood-thinning) medicines, aspirin, or other

 If you are or may be pregnant, tell your healthcare provider.

 Based on your medical condition, your healthcare provider may request other specific

 What happens during a joint aspiration?

 A joint aspiration may be done on an outpatient basis.
 Or it may be done as part of

 your stay in a hospital.
 Procedures may vary depending on your condition and your

 healthcare provider’s practices.